frangaliana/music-player-by-react-typescript-styled/README.md

 1. `yarn install`
 2. `yarn start`
-(Optional) If you want to run tests, you have to run the following script: `yarn test` or `thread test: coverage`
+(Optional) If you want to run tests, you have to run the following script: `yarn test` or `yarn test: coverage`